forcedotcom/salesforcedx-templates/contributing/commit-guidelines.md

 ...
 ```

-Here's an example of a good and easy to read commit message (after everything has been squashed)
+Here's an example of a good and easy-to-read commit message (after everything has been squashed)

 ```
 Ignore warnings and CLI update messages when using --json (#406)